sisaxena42/comp423-course-notes/docs/tutorials/rust-setup.md

 }
 ```
 ### Step 2: Compiler
+???+ warning "Careful"
+    Before we compile the code we 'crated'(cs humor), we want to make sure we are in the correct working directory.
+We can do this by running:
+    ```
+    cd hello_comp423
+    ```
 1. Cargo has generated us a `crate`.
 We can now compile and run this file using cargo's commands: `cargo build` and `cargo run`.
 However, these do different things.
 ```
 cargo build